BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 or the like.
 The Hammerlock and Tiny Tina DLCs, in particular, were already very generous with loot, and this mod steers them into ridiculousness.
-The last few stages of Murderlin's Magic Slaughter end up dropping enough loot to cause some notice FPS hits on my system in fact:
+The last few stages of Murderlin's Magic Slaughter end up dropping enough loot to cause some noticeble FPS hits on my system in fact:

 ![Pictured: A Bit Much.](excess.png)